zlier233/growth/docs/bytedance.md

   }
   // map will be in order
   // map[num] = i means num shows i times
-  for (let num in map) {
+  // then buckets' indexes are the apperance times for (let num in map) {
     bucket[map[num]].push(num | 0)
   }